Criminal Defense in Pinellas County

 After an arrest for DUI, you will typically have two cases pending against you.

-• First, you must answer the criminal charge of driving under the influence of alcohol or drugs (DUI) at the Pinellas County Justice Center Courthouse in Clearwater, FL, or the traffic court in North County in St. Petersburg, FL, or the traffic court in South County in Clearwater, FL.
+• First, you must answer the criminal charge of driving under the influence of alcohol or drugs (DUI) at the Pinellas County Justice Center Courthouse in Clearwater, FL.

-• Second, you have a civil case pending against you related to the administrative suspension of your driver’s license (regardless of the outcome of your criminal case).
-You only have 10 days to request a formal review hearing to fight the administrative suspension of your Florida driver’s license.
+• Second, if you have a civil case against you related to the administrative suspension of your driver’s license (regardless of the outcome of your criminal case), you only have 10 days to request a formal review hearing to fight the administrative suspension of your Florida driver’s license.

 We represent clients charged with the following types of DUI offenses: